Woolverine94/biniou/README.md

   - Visual Studio Build tools
   - Windows 10/11 SDK
   - Vcredist x86/64
+  - ffmpeg
   - ... and all their dependencies.

-<p align="justify">It's a lot of changes for your operating system, and <b>could potentially</b> bring unwanted behaviors on your system, depending on which softwares are already installed on it.</br></br>
+<p align="justify">It's a lot of changes on your operating system for a single software, and <b>could potentially</b> bring unwanted behaviors on your system, depending on which softwares are already installed on it.</br></br>
 ⚠️ You should really considers installing biniou inside a virtual machine, using a dedicated fresh install, or, at least, make a backup of your system and datas before starting the installation process. ⚠️
 </p>